Georgia runoffs, coronavirus lockdowns put stock market's record run in peril

 Citigroup’s Tobias Levkovich warned clients in a note published on Friday that the firm’s Panic/Euphoria Model urges “caution.”

-While the potential economic impact of rising COVID-19 infections and the absence of government stimulus will at the very least cause an “air pocket of turbulence,” according to Levkovich.
+The potential economic impact of rising COVID-19 infections and the absence of government stimulus will at the very least cause an “air pocket of turbulence,” according to Levkovich.
 Still, he thinks there is an opportunity to make money by playing the rotation into cyclicals, or those companies sensitive to changes in the economy.

 CLICK HERE TO READ MORE ON FOX BUSINESS